 Programs and courses have always been a key to this work.
 A May 2007 NFSTC-led Executive Forum of 18 members of industry, agencies, associations, and other academics was convened to review a research direction, but the attendees first asked for professional and academic curriculum.
-This insight led to the creation of the Anti-Counterfeit and Product Protection graduate course which was first offered in Summer Semester 2008.
-Later in 2008, the P-FAPP evolved in parallel to Dr. Spink’s MSU College of Agriculture and Natural Resources / School of Packaging Dissertation work on anti-counterfeit strategy to become the Anti-Counterfeit and Product Protection Initiative (A-CAPP).
+This insight led to the creation of the Anti-Counterfeit and Product Protection graduate course, which was first offered in the Food Safety Program in the College of Veterinary Medicine during Summer Semester 2008.
+Later in 2008, the P-FAPP evolved in parallel with Dr. Spink’s MSU College of Agriculture and Natural Resources / School of Packaging Dissertation work on anti-counterfeit strategy to become the Anti-Counterfeit and Product Protection Initiative (A-CAPP).

 This curriculum focus has led to including Food Fraud modules in other courses and co-developing interdisciplinary efforts.
 One inter-department collaboration was the co-developing of two counterfeit medicines graduate courses in the MSU Program in Public Health.
 MSU now also has graduate certificates in Food Fraud Prevention, Counterfeit Medicines, and Counterfeiting Criminology.

 In parallel and complementing the graduate courses are Executive Education/Professional Short-Courses tailored for executives who have limited time and require more in-depth practical application to their businesses.
-Nine programs have been offered since 2009 in areas such as Food Fraud, Product Fraud Risk Assessment, and General Anti-Counterfeiting.
+Over nine programs have been offered since 2009 in areas such as Food Fraud, Product Fraud Risk Assessment, and General Anti-Counterfeiting.

 Additional special programs are mini-conferences and multi-client studies.
 These are further refined offerings for specific industry segments or to address very specific issues.